Porn star Stormy Daniels in NYC hush money trial alleges sexual encounter with Trump

 - Oops!Something went wrong.Please try again later.

 Former U.S. President Donald Trump attends his trial for allegedly covering up hush money payments at Manhattan Criminal Court on May 7, 2024, in New York City.
 Trump has been charged with 34 counts of falsifying business records, which prosecutors say was an effort to hide a potential sex scandal, both before and after the 2016 presidential election.
 Trump is the first former U.S. president to face trial on criminal charges.
-(Photo by Sarah Yenesel-Pool/Getty Images)
+(Pool photo by Sarah Yenesel/Getty Images)

 WASHINGTON — Adult film star Stormy Daniels told a Manhattan jury Tuesday about meeting Donald Trump in a penthouse suite in 2006, where he told the actress not to worry about his wife and that she reminded him of his daughter shortly before they had sex.